18kW Vaillant Heat Pump Installation, 1910 Farmhouse Retrofit in Sussex

 The system was designed to independently serve:

-• The main farmhouse heating circuit
+The main farmhouse heating circuit from the larger 12kW unit

-• The stables heating circuit
+The stables heating circuit from the smaller 5kW unit

 The hot water system was paired with a high-performance Heat Geek cylinder, designed to maximise coil transfer efficiency and optimise heat pump performance.